Maximin Surfaces, and the Strong Subadditivity of the Covariant Holographic Entanglement Entropy: Results

 \subsubsection{Strong Subadditivity}

 We now come to the proof of strong subadditivity.
 The basic idea here to use Theorem \ref{outward} to show that the intersection and union entropies are minimal on a common slice $\Sigma$.
-The other two extremal surfaces need not lie on $\Sigma$, but they have \emph{representatives} on $\Sigma$, and this is good enough, since the NCC says that their representatives have lesser area.
+The other two extremal surfaces need not lie on $\Sigma$, but they have \emph{representatives} on $\Sigma$, and this is good enough, since the NCC\footnote{A. Prudenziati has pointed out to me that this use of the NCC is inessential, since one may use the minimum area surfaces $\text{min}(AB, \Sigma)$ and $\text{min}(BC,\Sigma)$ in place of $\tilde{m}(AB,\Sigma)$ and $\tilde{m}(BC,\Sigma)$ below, which have less area than $m(AB)$ and $m(BC)$ by the maximin property.
+However, the NCC still enters into the proof of SSA via Theorems 6 and 14(b), which are needed to prove Theorem 15, and therefore also Theorem 17.
+A similar statement applies to Theorem \ref{mono} below.} says that their representatives have lesser area.

 \begin{enumerate}[resume] \item Theorem: Let $A$, $B$ and $C$ be disjoint boundary regions (which may share a boundary).
 Then the Strong Subadditivity property holds:

 \begin{enumerate} \item By Theorem \ref{outward}, there exists a spacelike slice $\Sigma$ on which both $m(ABC)$ and $m(B)$ lie as minimal surfaces, with $m(ABC)$ everywhere outside of $m(B)$. \item By Corollary \ref{repex}, $m(AB)$ and $m(BC)$ have homologous representatives $\tilde{m}(AB,\Sigma)$ and $\tilde{m}(BC,\Sigma)$.
 By Theorem \ref{trap}, they have less area than $m(AB)$ and $m(BC)$ respectively (unless they coincide with them). \item $\mathrm{Area}[\tilde{m}(AB,\Sigma)] + \mathrm{Area}[\tilde{m}(BC,\Sigma)] \ge \mathrm{Area}[m(ABC)] + \mathrm{Area}[m(B)]$, by the static argument for strong subadditivity of minimal area surfaces shown in Fig. \ref{SSAfig} or Ref. \cite{HT07}. \item Corollary: Strong Subadditivity can be saturated only if $m(AB)$ and $m(BC)$ are minimal on the same slice $\Sigma$, but do not cross one another.
 This requires that $B = B_1 \cup B_2$ such that $m(ABC) = m(AB_1) \cup m(B_2C)$. \end{enumerate} \end{enumerate}